September 6, 2022

 Luckily, your water heater’s tank has something called a T&P (temperature and pressure) relief valve.
 The T&P relief valve is in place to release water when the pressure increases beyond a safe level.
 However, even with the valve, the extra pressure can put undue stress on the tank over the years.

 Test your valve periodically to ensure it’s working properly.
-If it isn’t working or if you notice corrosion on it, have your valve replaced.
-If you ever notice water pouring out of the pressure relief valve, call a professional plumber immediately.
+Place a bucket underneath the drainage pipe and lift up gently on the valve handle.
+Water should come out.
+If your pressure relief valve isn’t working or if you notice corrosion on it, call a plumber and have your valve replaced.
+If you ever notice water pouring out of the pressure relief valve, call a professional plumber immediately

 The solution:

-Set the temperature of your water heater to 120-125° F. Any higher than that and you will increase the pressure in the tank and your chances of getting scalded.
+Set the temperature of your water heater between 120-125° F. Any higher than that and you will increase the pressure in the tank and increase the chances of someone in your home getting scalded.

-Leaky Water Heater Repair in Denver and Boulder
+Leaky Hot Water Heater Repair in Denver and Boulder